 Marketing is a key component in the adoption of Industry 4.0.
 Digitizing your marketing efforts will make you more connected, agile, proactive and optimized.
 When you're ready to automate your marketing and leverage data to better understand your customer behavior, we're ready to help.

 Preparing for Industry 4.0 can seem like a daunting task.
 Breaking it up into smaller initiatives and working with outside experts as needed, will help you get there.
-We're currently working with Michigan manufacturers to show them how marketing fits into Industry 4.0, let us know if you need help.
+We're industrial marketers that are currently working with Michigan manufacturers to show them how marketing fits into Industry 4.0, let us know if you need help.